PlumpMath/ped-geschichte/README.md

 # ped-geschichte

-Playground for 'geschichte' repo functions with pedestal.
+Playground for `geschichte` repo functions with pedestal.
 Use ui-data-renderer for now.
 Has an easy to debug memory store for the underlying key-value store concept.

+Example:
+- set repo to "u1/r" to checkout a demo repository
+- commit, fork, set-repo (checkout) at wish

 Start working on this application by writing its behavior in the file `app/src/ped_geschichte/behavior.clj`